Scottish Renaissance: Literary renaissance

+In the 1950s, the review magazine Jabberwock, produced by students at the University of Edinburgh, became a significant vehicle of the Scottish Literary Renaissance.

 Art

 The ideas of a distinctive modern Scottish art were expressed in the inter-war period by figures including Stanley Cursiter (1887–1976), William McCance (1894–1970), William Johnstone (1897–1981) and J. D. Fergusson (1874–1961).
 Stanley Cursiter was influenced by the Celtic revival, post-impressionism and Futurism, as can be seen in his Rain on Princes Street (1913) and Regatta (1913).
 He went on to be a major painter of the coastline of his native Orkney, director of the National Gallery of Scotland and proposed the creation of a National Gallery of Modern Art in 1930.
 Fergusson was one of the few British artists who could claim to have played a part in the creation of modernism and probably played a major part in the formulation of MacDiarmid's thought.
 His interest in machine imagery can be seen in paintings like Damaged Destroyer (1918).
 He co-operated with MacDiarmid on the journal Scottish Art and Letters and MacDiarmid quoted extensively from his work.

 William McCance's early work was in a bold post-impressionist style.
 After World War I he moved to London with his wife, fellow student Agnes Miller Parker (1895-1980), where he joined the same circles as Fergusson, vorticist Wyndham Lewis (1882-1957) and nationalist composer Francis George Scott.
 Under these influences his work became increasingly abstract and influenced by vorticism, as can be seen in Women on an Elevator (1925) and The Engineer and his Wife (1925).
 William Johnstone (1897–1981) was a cousin of F. G. Scott and met MacDiarmid while a student at Edinburgh.
 He studied cubism, surrealism and was introduced to new American art by his wife the sculptor Flora Macdonald.
 He moved towards abstraction, attempting to utilise aspects of landscape, poetry and Celtic art.
 His most significant work, A Point in Time (1929–38), has been described by art historian Duncan Macmillan as "one of the most important Scottish pictures of the century and one of the most remarkable pictures by any British painter in the period".

 Other artists strongly influenced by modernism included James McIntosh Patrick (1907–98) and Edward Baird (1904–49).
 Both trained in Glasgow, but spent most of their careers in and around their respective native cities of Dundee and Montrose.
 Both were influenced by surrealism and the work of Bruegel and focused on landscape, as can be seen in McIntosh Patrick's Traquair House (1938) and more overtly Baird's The Birth of Venus (1934).
 Before his success in painting, McIntosh Patrick gained a reputation as an etcher.
 Leading figures in the field in the inter-war period included William Wilson (1905–72) and Ian Fleming (1906-94).